 Bosnia has a long and rich history with many diverse influences.
-It was settled by Slavic peoples in the centuries after the fall of the Roman Empire, became the Kingdom of Bosnia in the 14th century, then passed 400 years as a province of the Ottoman Empire.
-It was then annexed by the Austro-Hungarian Empire and later became an autonomous republic under the Yugoslav Federation before declaring independence in 1992.
+Slavic peoples settled here in the centuries after the fall of the Roman Empire.
+Bosnia became a kingdom in the 14th century, then passed 400 years as a province of the Ottoman Empire.
+Austria-Hungary annexed the two provinces of Bosnia and Herzegovina in 1908, shortly before the start of World War I. Bosnia became an autonomous republic under the Yugoslav Federation before declaring independence in 1992.
+We’ll spend two days infascinating Sarajevo and meet its the wonderful people.

 Sarajevo, the capital city of Bosnia and Herzegovina, is a meeting point of East and West, multi-cultural and multi religious.
 It’s a colorful town full of coffee houses, restaurants and shops, a gracious and congenial people that defy expectations.